Office of the Superintendent of Financial Institutions

 valuation assumptions and valuation methodology employed by the AA;

 for life insurance companies' LICAT/LIMAT returns, for all P&C companies' MCT/BAAT returns, and additionally, for mortgage insurance companies' MICAT returns, review the work of the AA in the areas that require actuarial assumptions and calculations and ensure the work is consistent with the report, if any, accompanying these filings;

-review and discuss with the AA the methodology, assumptions and scenarios used for future financial condition reporting as required by the Superintendent in Section 1 of this Guideline, usually based on Dynamic Capital Adequacy Testing (DCAT); and produce a written report(s) documenting the findings of the peer review.
+review and discuss with the AA the methodology, assumptions and scenarios used for future financial condition reporting as required by the Superintendent in Section 1 of this Guideline, usually based on Financial Condition Testing (FCT); and produce a written report(s) documenting the findings of the peer review.